 In the early stage of work on the VII-th generation of the library CSEWG made important decision to use the same formats.
 This decision was adopted even though it was argued that it would be timely to modernize the formats and several interesting ideas were proposed.
 After careful deliberation CSEWG concluded that actual implementation would require considerable resources needed to modify processing codes and to guarantee high quality of the files processed by these codes.
 The transition to a new format, the Generalized Nuclear Database Structure (GNDS), is now underway.
-CSEWG determined that this ENDF/B-VIII.0 release will be released in both the ENDF-6 format and in the GNDS format.
-Despite this development, we anticipate a lengthy transition period in which data is released simultaneously in the legacy ENDF-6 format and in the new GNDS format.
+CSEWG determined that both ENDF/B-VIII releases will be released in both the ENDF-6 format and in the GNDS format.

 Many thanks are due to numerous CSEWG members and international colleagues for their useful comments and observations on several draft versions.
-We especially want to thank all those who provided comments and corrections on this latest version of the format manual, in particular C. Lubitz, A. Kahler, N. Larson, J. C. Sublet, T. Kawano, D. Smith, G. Hedstrom, B. Beck, C. Mattoon, P. Romano and A. Koning.
+We especially want to thank all those who provided comments, corrections and format changes on this latest version of the format manual, in particular B. Beck, J. Brown, C. Chapman, J. Conlin, D. Cullen, W. Haeck, C. Mattoon, G. Nobre, M. Paris, P. Romano, A. Trkov, D. Wiarda, and M. Zerkle.
 We also want to stress that even though the Manual is maintained by the CSEWG collaboration in the United States, active contribution from the international data community is essential for achieving its high quality.

-Upton, February 2018
+Upton, August 2023

-Andrej Trkov Michal Herman David Brown
+David Brown